mosdef-hub/mbuild/docs/units.rst

 Units
 =====

+mBuild automatically performs unit conversions in its reader and writer functions.
-mBuild uses the following units:
+When working with an :py:class:`mbuild.Compound`, mBuild uses the following units:

 +----------+---------+
 | Quantity |  Units  |